• Skip to primary navigation

 A casserole dish filled with broccoli salad.

-I like to serve this vegan broccoli salad with portobello mushroom burgers or smoky chickpea wraps, but it also goes great with any of the following recipes.
+I like to serve this creamy broccoli salad with portobello mushroom burgers, vegan hot dogs, or smoky chickpea wraps, but it also goes perfectly with any of the following recipes.

 • Roasted Red Pepper Hummus Quesadillas